Written By Broox Boze, Ph.D., Contract Supervisor in Colorado

 Zika is spread to humans by the Aedes genus of mosquito.
 The most common vectors for transmitting Zika include Aedes aegypti (Yellow Fever mosquito) and Aedes albopictus (the Asian tiger mosquito), which are also responsible for spreading the dengue virus, yellow fever, and Chikungunya.
 Despite the fact these mosquitoes are restricted to tropical and subtropical regions, they are found in all but two North, Central and South American countries and found throughout much of the southeastern United States.
 Aedes mosquitoes carrying the Zika virus lay their eggs in standing water and often utilize artificial containers found in and around human dwellings.
 As day biting mosquitoes, these individuals are most active during daylight hours and often found resting indoors as they seek cool shaded areas.
 While the males of all mosquito species do not bite humans or animals, females need a blood meal to mature their eggs and the close proximity of these species to human habitats makes them an important vector for disease transmission.

 As with any mosquito-borne disease, it is important to keep in mind that not every mosquito carries the virus and an integrated approach to prevention is typically the most effective.
 Control of these vector species often starts with mosquito surveillance and relies heavily upon the removal and modification of breeding sites through source reduction and minimized contact between mosquitoes and people.
-Dumping a birdbath, removing a tire, unclogging a gutter or draining a potted plant that holds water are all examples of source reduction.
-You can do your part by making sure that you have no standing water on your property, wearing long sleeve pants and shirts when outdoors and utilizing repellents with DEET or oil of Lemon Eucalyptus.

 Since 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective mosquito control programs.
 We are determined to protect the public health of the communities in which we operate.
 Our mosquito control professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
 We strive to provide the most effective and scientifically sound mosquito surveillance and control programs possible based on an Integrated Mosquito Management approach recommended by the American Mosquito Control Association (AMCA) and Centers for Disease Control and Prevention (CDC).
 VDCI is the only company in the country that can manage all aspects of an integrated mosquito management program, from surveillance to disease testing to aerial application in emergency situations.